-POL 2001 Civic Republican and Contractarian Political Thought (2 units) (semester 1) POL 2002 Comparative Politics (2 units) (semester 1) POL 2003 Research Methods (2 units) (semesters 1 and 2) POL 2004 Introduction to International Relations (1 unit) (semester 2)
+POL 2001 Civic Republican and Contractarian Politica l Thought (2 units) (semester 1) POL 2002 Comparative Politics (2 units) (semester 1) POL 2003 Research Methods (2 units) (semesters 1 and 2) POL 2019 Instruments and Issues in World Politics (1 unit) (semester 2)

-Students are also required to take three optional courses selected from the following five.
-Each has the value of one unit.
-The list may vary from year to year but the following five courses were on offer in 2000/2001:
+Students are required to take three optional courses selected from the following seven.
+Each has a value of one unit.
+The list may vary from year to year but the following seven courses were on offer in 2001/2002:

-POL 2005 Politics of Germany (1 unit) (semester 2) POL 2008 Law, Politics and Human Rights (1 unit) (semester 2) POL 2011 Divided Societies, Disputed States (1 unit) (semester 2) POL 2014 Issues in democratic theory (1 unit) (semester 2) POL 2016 Why Yugoslavia died: nationalism in a multi-ethnic state (1 unit) (semester 2)
+POL 2005 Politics of Germany (1 unit) (semester 2) POL 2011 Divided Societies, Disputed States (1 unit) (semester 2) POL 2014 Issues in democratic theory (1 unit) (semester 2) POL 2016 Why Yugoslavia died: nationalism in a multi-ethnic state (1 unit) (semester 2) POL 2018 Power and Resistance (1 unit) (semester 2) POL 2017 Politics of Japan (1 unit) (semester 2) POL 2020 Political Identity and Political Behaviour (1 unit) (semester 2)

-In addition, students attend compulsory tutorials (POL 2010: 2 units).
+In addition, students attend compulsory tutorials (POL 2010).
 Assessment is based on project work, on exercises submitted electronically, on written examination papers at the end of the second semester and on tutorial attendance, class participation and essay writing.

-FINAL YEAR (POL 3000)
+Final Year (POL 3000)

 The objective of the final year programme is to allow students to choose particular areas of specialism and to develop further their analytical skills.
 Students select four courses from the list of those on offer; each course is worth 3 units.
-The following courses were on offer in 2000/2001 and are subject to change
+The following courses were on offer in 2001/2002 and are subject to change